-Asbestos removal licences and certifications in the UK: What you should look for
+Asbestos removal licences and certifications in the UK: What should you look for?

 With the importation and use of asbestos in the UK having been banned for more than two decades, it is of critical importance that those responsible for managing, maintaining, and/or repairing certain buildings in which asbestos is still present, make safe and legally compliant decisions.